ApprenticeAI/frapy/docs/topics/api.rst

 ===================

-There are several Stats Collectors available under the :mod:`scrapy.statscollectors` module and they all implement the Stats Collector API defined by the :class:`~scrapy.statscollectors.StatsCollector` class (which they all inherit from).
+There are several Stats Collectors available under the :mod:`frapy.statscollectors` module and they all implement the Stats Collector API defined by the :class:`~frapy.statscollectors.StatsCollector` class (which they all inherit from).

-.. module:: scrapy.statscollectors
+.. module:: frapy.statscollectors
    :synopsis: Stats Collectors

 .. class:: StatsCollector